awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-troubleshoots3publicread.md

 **Required IAM permissions**

-The `AutomationAssumeRole` requires the following actions to successfully run the Automation document\.
+The `AutomationAssumeRole` parameter requires the following actions to successfully run the Automation document\.

 The `logs:CreateLogGroup`, `logs:CreateLogStream`, and `logs:PutLogEvents` permissions are only required if you want the automation to send log data to CloudWatch Logs\.